mazinmk/Sample-OMS/README.md

-# Sample Retail Order Management System
+# Simple Retail Order Management System
 To design a sample **retail order management system** which has the capability to process a couple of millions orders per day.

 ## Technical stack